w3f/w3f-education/docs/Substrate/analyzer.md

 2. _Disable auto-build / build script run_

 By default, the Rust Analyzer also will build (via `build.rs`, if the workspace/crate contains one).
-Disabling this also aids in performance:
+Disabling this also contribute to performance:

 ![](./assets/disable_build.png)